Guest Post By: Davis Miller

 8. Outside venues

 The most beautiful weddings are held in the summer.
 The weather conditions are extremely pleasant, and the beautiful décor outside will save you a lot of cash on floral arrangements.
-Pick a gorgeous garden, or decide from the many holiday cottages Suffolk.
+Pick a gorgeous garden, or decide from the many holiday cottages.
 The options are endless.

 9. Table décor